Aloshi/EmulationStation/THEMES.md

 * `tile` - type: BOOLEAN.
 	- If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
 * `color` - type: COLOR.
 	- Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
+You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.

 #### text